DannyBen/bashly-book/src/configuration/environment-variable.md

 # Environment Variable

+Specify environment variables (required or optional) used by your script.

 If an environment variable is defined as required (false by default), the execution of the script will be halted with a friendly error if it is not set.

 In addition, you can specify a default value for the environment variable, which will be used in case the user has not defined it in their environment.

 ==- :icon-code-review: Example
 ```yaml bashly.yml